-This documentation is aimed at qualified professionals who are familiar with handling electrical and electronic modules as well as communication and measurement technology.
-A person is regarded as professional if he/she is capable of assessing safety and recognizing possible consequences and risks on the basis of his/her specialist training, knowledge and experience and knowledge of the standard regulations.
+This documentation addresses qualified professionals, who are familiar with handling electrical and electronic modules as well as communication and measurement technology.
+A person is regarded as a professional if he/she is capable of assessing the work assigned to him/her and recognizing possible risks on the basis of his/her specialist training, knowledge and experience and knowledge of the standard regulations.

 This documentation in particular addresses persons, who are concerned with the configuration, test, commissioning or maintenance of supported databases, cloud or cluster storage technology.
-For the handling of ibaPDA-Interface-SAP-HANA the following basic knowledge is required and/or useful:
+For the handling of ibaPDA-Interface-Oracle the following basic knowledge is required and/or useful: